Skills reference

 /splent:feature <description>

 Turns a plain-language request into a working, tested, wired-up feature.
-It:
+It does the following.

 - Infers the name, archetype (

-feature:create, then reads the generated stubs. - Writes idiomatic code — models, repositories (
+feature:create, then reads the generated stubs. - Writes idiomatic code, including models, repositories (

 BaseRepository), services (BaseService), routes (resolved viaservice_proxy), forms, namespaced templates, layout hooks, seeders. - Infers the contract (